 Because it's computationally expensive, the AstroBin index is updated only every 24 hours.
 The same applies for the search index, the Big Wall, and some other user data.

 Every night, an algorithm looks at the images uploaded during the previous 7 days.
-The image with most Likes in that period is selected as Image of the Day.
+The 20 most liked images in that time window are presented each morning to an appointed person that selects one according to personal preference.

 Do you have a question not covered here!
 Please contact us!